dahlda/MovieReccomenderApp/readme.md

 have this information.
 Source control was managed using github.
 The project was written using Java 14.0.2 and MySQL 5.7.26 (MySQL Community Server (GPL)).
 SQL files can be found in the /sqlFiles directory.

+The demo video can be found here: https://youtu.be/BzNcdea7HEs